rails/rails/guides/source/working_with_javascript_in_rails.md

 ### Page Change Events

 You'll often want to do some sort of processing upon page load.
-With vanilla JavaScript, you'd write something like this:
+Using the DOM, you'd write something like this:

 ```
 window.addEventListener('load', (event) => {